Earthquake information sources

 — Hazmat Incidents and Dam Failure– click on the links that take you to dam failure and see if your home could be flooded after a quake

-You can type in an address and see (not completely accurately, but roughly) where flooding will occur during/after a Tsanami at:
+You can type in an address and see (not completely accurately, but roughly) where flooding will occur during/after a Tsanami.
+(Scroll an look for and click on the Tsunami Hazard Area Maps box.)

-The PG&E guide with lots of pictures, on how and when to turn off your gas is at:
+The PG&E guide with lots of pictures, on how and when to turn off your electricity.

-You might want to print a copy of it.
+You might want to print and post a copy of these.

 topics at the USGS site: